 The connection and setup is essentially the same as the Roku Express, while the interface is the same across all the Roku devices, which makes using it nice and easy.

 Roku OS and supported services

 - Easy-to-navigate menu

 - All UK catch-up services

-Having a proper user interface gives the Roku an advantage over the likes of Chromecast, but it's a similar position to Amazon's Fire TV Stick 4K in that it's fairly easy to get to what you want to watch.
-The remote has a couple of buttons to take you directly to services and predictably these are the most common services that you might want to use - Netflix, Spotify, etc.
+Having a proper user interface (UI) gives the Roku an advantage over the likes of Chromecast, but it's a similar position to Amazon's Fire TV Stick 4K in that it's fairly easy to get to what you want to watch.
+The remote has a couple of buttons to take you directly to services and predictably these are the most common services that you might want to use: Netflix, Spotify, and so on.

-The same applies for Amazon Prime Video, Google Play Movies, Now TV for Sky content, Hulu, Starz, Showtime, HBO Now and plenty more.
-Whether there will be support for future services like Disney+ remains to be seen.
+The same applies for Apple TV+, Amazon Prime Video, Google Play Movies, Now TV (for Sky content in the UK), Hulu, Starz, Showtime, HBO Now and plenty more.

 One of the big strengths of the platform is the universal searching that it offers - it will search for TV or movies across those services, so you can see whether you'll be able to get it from an existing subscription or how much it might cost you.